Definitions & Formulas

 Add small amounts of flavoring (e.g. salt-free bouillon) to make water more palatable.

 Use canned dog food to help prevent concentrated urine.

 If dry food is used, add liberal amounts of water.

 This seems like a lot of water but don't forget your pet gets water from his food as well.
 Dry foods contain around 8% water while canned food contains about 75% water.
 I've search several sources on their recommendation with varying results.
-Information by the Canadian government suggests dogs should have 80 ml of water /kg of body weight.
-Veterinarian, Janet Tobiassen Crosby recommends dogs and cats should have 30 ml of water per pound of body weight which comes close to the formula on this page.
+Information by the Canadian government suggests dogs should have 80 milliliters of water per kilogram of body weight.
+Veterinarian, Janet Tobiassen Crosby, recommends dogs and cats should have 30 milliliters of water per pound of body weight which comes close to the formula on this page.

 I've never really paid attention to how much my cocker Gabby drinks.
 His bowl holds 2 ½ cups of water.
 It seldom goes empty but then again we're always filling it with fresh water.
 He's a fat boy at 36 pounds so he should need about 4 cups of water a day.

 - Hand, M. S., Thatcher, C. D., Rimillard, R. L., & Roudebush, P. (Eds.).
 (2000) Small Animal Clinical Nutrition.
 (4th ed.).
 Marceline, MO: Walsworth.

 - Warrington, P. D. (2001, September 17).
 Animal weights and their food and water requirements.
 Retrieved from http://www.elp.gov.bc.ca/